hexlet-codebattle/codebattle/TOURNAMENTS_EN.md

 - **How it works**: Participants face off in duels, where the winner advances, and the loser is eliminated.
 The tournament continues until there is one champion.
 - **How we supplement participants**: If there aren't enough participants for fair competition, we add bots.
 - **Who it's for**: For those who love intense duels and are ready to fight for the champion title.

-### Squad

-- **Description**: A team tournament where participants are divided into small teams and compete against each other.
-- **How it works**: The tournament involves teams, each consisting of several players.
-Teams compete against each other, and the victory depends on the overall contribution of each team member.
-- **How we supplement participants**: If teams lack players, we add bots to ensure equal chances for everyone.
-- **Who it's for**: For those who prefer working in a team and are ready to use their skills in team strategy.